dplascenciap/CSFS1010-Assignment-1/README.md

 # CSFS1010-Assignment-1
-Repository to host the Pet Store eCommerce Project
+- Repository to host the Pet Store eCommerce Project

+# CSFS1010-Assignment-2
+- Add a document that describes the project structure.
+Refer to: [README.md](./petstore_ecommerce/mapping_components/README.md)

 ## Individual Final Project

 The Pet Store eCommerce is a platform dedicated to selling products and services for pets.